mauroindigne/Stunt-Lounge/README.md

 - Delete - The user can also delete information from the database by clicking on the trashcan icon next to each induvidual box.

+- Error 404 page - I created a custom error 404 page by importing flasks "abort" file.
+This allowed the page to be redirected to a 404 page that also has a button to redirect the user back to the home page.
+The reason i wanted a custom "error 404" page is because it looks much more offical and adds that extra layer to really complete a website.
 ### Features Left to Implement

 -